PriyeshV/priyeshv.github.io/index.md

  <a href="https://github.com/PriyeshV/NRL_Benchmark">Code</a> <br>
 2018
 - Our work on **Learning semi-supervised cluster invariant node representations with NMF** by A Mitra, <ins>P Vijayan</ins>, S Parthasarathy, and B Ravindran was presented at the `Relational Learning Workshop (R2L), NeurIPS'18.`
-- Our work on **Higher Order Propagation for Deep Collective Classification** by <ins>P Vijayan</ins>, Y Chandak, M Khapra, and B Ravindran was presented at the eighth workshop on `Statistical relational learning for AI (StarAI), IJCAI'18.`
+- Our work on **Higher Order Propagation for Deep Collective Classification** by <ins>P Vijayan</ins>, Y Chandak, M Khapra and B Ravindran was presented at the eighth workshop on `Statistical relational learning for AI (StarAI), IJCAI'18.`
  <a href="https://arxiv.org/abs/1805.12421">Full Paper</a> |
  <a href="https://github.com/PriyeshV/HOPF">Code</a>
 - Our work on **Fusion Graph Convolutional networks** by <ins>P Vijayan</ins>, Y Chandak, M Khapra, and B Ravindran was presented at the `14th workshop on Mining and Learning with Graphs (MLG), KDD'18.`